andjf/CS3304HW2tester/README.md

       # To read from a file
       > $ run.sh test_file.in
       ```
-These tests are not exaustive and do not test for behavior when runtime errors occur.
+These tests are not exhaustive and do not test for behavior when runtime errors occur.